nowaksolutions/osint-tool-database/README.md

 A structured, continuously evolving knowledge base of Open-Source Intelligence (OSINT) tools used in cybersecurity investigations, threat intelligence, and digital reconnaissance.

-This repository documents tools by investigative category, explains what each tool does, outlines strengths and limitations, and provides real-world use cases to support SOC workflows and analyst decision-making.
+This repository is hosted on :contentReference[oaicite:0]{index=0} and is designed as both a personal learning system and a professional portfolio artifact.

-Hosted on :contentReference[oaicite:0]{index=0} as both a personal learning system and a professional portfolio artifact.
+Each tool lives in its own file and is organized by investigative category to mirror real SOC and threat-intelligence workflows.

 ---